Register to VOTE!

 If you have any questions about how to register, please review the frequently asked questions below as they may provide the answers.
 Additionally, we have provided links to a series of non-partisan organizations that are geared towards educating voters about the elections process and potential issues to be voted upon.

 - To register to vote in New York State, simply download and print the form (Adobe PDF format) from the New York State Board of Elections Web Site here NYS Voter Registration or call 1-800-FOR-VOTE to have a NYS Voter Registration Form mailed to you.
-You may also obtain a voter registration form by visiting the Office of Student Affairs on the 8th floor of the Main Building.
+You may also obtain a voter registration form by visiting the Office of Student Affairs on the 8th floor of Carson Hall.

 If you live in a state other than New York, click here to download the National Voter Registration Form from the Federal Election Commission: National Voter Registration